Dradnanagha/GLimpSE/README.md

 ## How to cite

-- **Manuscript:** Agha A. A pharmacovigilance-aware educational simulator for GLP-1 receptor agonist prescribing: development and consistency with FDA safety signals. *Submitted.* [DOI to be added]
+- **Manuscript:** Agha A. A pharmacovigilance-aware educational simulator for GLP-1 receptor agonist prescribing: development and consistency with FDA safety signals. *Submitted.*
-- **Code/data archive:** [Zenodo DOI to be added — e.g. 10.5281/zenodo.XXXXXXX]
+- **Code/data archive:** []

 ---